fateh-boulcherab/automated-backup/README.md

    ```
 7. Finish and test the task.

-> ✅ You must have Python added to your system PATH.
+> ✅ Ensure Python is added to your system PATH.

 ---